nf-core/metatdenovo/docs/output.md

 </details>

 #### EggNOG

-EggNOG-mapper will perform an analysis to functional annotate the ORFs
+EggNOG-mapper will perform an analysis to assign a function to the ORFs

 <details markdown="1">
 <summary>Output files</summary>